by: Kanha CHOEUK

 Keo Chamnab recalls this story: "Samouth, looking very sad, told me that he was sent from Prek Eng, Kien Svay district, Kandal province, where he had been jailed for three days.
 He did not commit any fault but he was accused by the Khmer Rouge of being an imperialist.
 It was difficult for Sinn Sisamouth to hide his identity and his face because he was a very famous singer dubbed the emperor of the country since long ago.
 Even if the Khmer Rouge did not accuse him of being a singer serving a regime which was a sworn enemy to that of the Khmer Rouge, he was also a soldier serving the former regime." (http://khmermusic.thecoleranch.com/sisamouth.html)

-Killing Fields are unknown, but he had connections with the old government, was highly educated, and was an artist – all trappings of a society that Pol Pot sought to eradicate.
+The circumstances of his death in the Killing Fields are unknown, but he had connections with the old government, was highly educated, and was an artist – all trappings of a society that Pol Pot sought to eradicate.
 One apocryphal story is that before he was to be executed, Sisamouth asked that he be allowed to sing a song for the cadre; but the cold-hearted soldiers were unmoved and after he finished singing, killed him anyhow. (

 No comments: